There usually aren’t many scenarios where Married Filing Separately benefits either spouse.

 But another one has become more prominent, due to the profound impact it can have on debt management: The intersection of student loans with income.

-For paying off student loans, the ability to establish income based repayment is more easily established by Married Filing Separately.
+For paying off student loans, establishing income based repayment is easily established by Married Filing Separately.

 However, it’s important to know what benefits of Married Filing Jointly would diminish the benefit of Married Filing Separately.